Lunch symposium: Enhancing pathways for vaccine assessments and national decision-making – a driver of resilient health systems

 - How can transparent publication of NITAG/HTA body recommendations and final policy decisions contribute to greater vaccine confidence?

 Registration is not required.
-Delegates can attend these meetings free of charge.
+Delegates can attend the lunch symposium free of charge.
 Get your lunch in the Exhibiton / Catering Area and take it to the session room.